sortecoevo/sortee/content/blog/2022_SORTEE_member_Alfredo Sanchez-Tojar.md

 &nbsp;

 _Tell us about one of your hobbies._
-I love sports since always, and although I've been running more or less consistently since my teens, I've recently (and partially because of the pandemic) decided to start running more, and in a more structured way.
+I love all sports since always, but I am dedicated long-distance runner.
 You may now have a very good chance of finding me running like a headless chicken up in the mountains or around the city.
 Make sure to say hi!
 &nbsp;
 &nbsp;